Shipping Information, Help and Resources

 Original art will be returned in its original packing.
 If repacking is required we may need to charge you a small materials fee.
 Shipping is billed at cost + 10%.

-We will always use the most economical shipping method possible, taking into consideration the time-frame in which you need to receive your artwork and giclee prints.
-We use UPS and on occasion USPS to return artwork and ship print orders.
-If you have another shipping company you would prefer, please include a return label with your original shipment.
+We will always try to use the most economical shipping method possible, taking into consideration the time-frame in which you need to receive your artwork and giclée prints.
+We use UPS, USPS to return artwork and ship print orders.
+If you have another shipping company you would prefer (such as Fedex) please include a return label with your original shipment.
 We will contact you to make arrangements for pickup if it is a non-standard shipping company.

 We strongly recommend packing original art in a packing box that cannot be bent easily.
 Original artwork should be packed with acid free paper covering the face of the artwork, and if possible it should be wrapped inside plastic inside the box.
 Make sure the artwork or film is also surrounded